Hayley Raso

 Hayley Emma Raso (/ˈræsoʊ/ RASS-oh; born 5 September 1994) is an Australian professional soccer player who plays as a winger for Frauen-Bundesliga club Eintracht Frankfurt and the Australia national team.

 Raso began her senior career with Canberra United in 2011, and was part of the side that won the 2011–12 W-League.
 Since then, she had played for various clubs in the W-League and the NWSL before playing in the Women's Super League.
 She joined Manchester City after she was released by Everton on 17 August 2021.
 On 27 May 2023, it was announced Raso was leaving Women's Super League club Manchester City.

-Raso has played on the Australian women's national soccer team, the Matildas, since 2012 and had represented the national team in the 2019 FIFA Women's World Cup and the 2020 Summer Olympics.
+Raso has played on the Australian women's national soccer team, the Matildas, since 2012 and represented the national team in the 2019 FIFA Women's World Cup and the 2020 Summer Olympics.
 She previously played for the under-20 national team, the Young Matildas.

 Raso was shortlisted alongside her Australian teammate Sam Kerr, for the international Ballon d'Or Féminin 2023.